 The active form of omega-3 fats, i.e. EPA and DHA, occur naturally in fatty fish like tuna, salmon, mackerel, sardines, herring, etc. Make sure you do not fry these fish as Omega 3 gets destroyed at high temperatures.
 Steaming or grilling is the best method to cook fish.

-DHA is very essential during pre- and postnatal brain development.
+DHA is an essential during pre and postnatal brain development.
 In infants, DHA is needed for the growth of brain cells and other brain structures.
 It has not only shown to improve memory but also prevents the age-related memory loss.
 Greater incorporation of DHA into cell membranes prevents the brain, especially the neurons from oxidative stress.

 3) Dark Green Leafy Vegetables-